 We consistently hear from students and graduates anecdotally, and in formal surveys, how much they value the Peirce experience.
 The highly supportive, student-centered culture provides a learning environment conducive to success for adult learners trying to acquire industry relevant skills and earn a college degree, all while juggling work and life responsibilities.
 What keeps me at Peirce is knowing that if the college did not exist, many of our students would not pursue or earn college degrees and subsequently succeed in sustainable careers.

-A. I spent three years as a Certified Public Accountant and 20 years working in various leadership positions for a financial services company.
-Thereafter, I joined Peirce as Vice President, Administration, and then became Executive Vice President & Chief Operating Officer.
+A: I spent three years as a certified public accountant and 20 years working in various leadership positions for a financial services company.
+Thereafter, I joined Peirce as vice president of administration, and then became executive vice president and chief operating officer.
 I became Peirce’s president on July 1, 2009.

 Q: What is your definition of leadership?
 What have been your leadership priorities as president of Peirce College?

 A: I am devoted to the concept of servant leadership.
 My style is very participative and focused on developing others to fulfill their potential.
 Building a strong leadership team and positioning the institution well strategically for the future to fulfill our mission are my top priorities.

 Q: As a college president, you must communicate with more constituencies — students, faculty, staff, trustees, church leaders, donors, other college presidents, legislators, the general public, etc. — than, arguably, leaders in any other profession.
 How do approach this kind of responsibility?

 A: I enjoy many aspects of my role as president but none more than this.
 Interacting with a wide range of constituencies allows me to gain diverse perspectives.
 Most importantly, it forces me to consider different viewpoints in determining my positions on important matters and shaping the related communications.
 Ultimately, that results in better decisions and messages that are more effectively conveyed.